IVF Procedure

-In-Vitro Fertilization, IVF, ( also called test tube baby) and Embryo Transfer is an assisted reproductive technology where eggs and sperms obtained from the intended couple are fertilized in the laboratory resulting in embryos which are placed inside the womb of intended mother to result in pregnancy.
+In-Vitro Fertilization (IVF) and Embryo Transfer is an assisted reproductive technology where eggs and sperms obtained from the intended couple are fertilized in the laboratory resulting in embryos which are placed inside the womb of the intended mother to result in pregnancy.

 • Blocked or flawed fallopian tubes